amonell/Spatial_Plant_Pathogen_Atlas/README.md

-# Functional Diversity of Memory CD8 T Cells is Spatiotemporally Imprinted
+# Time-resolved single-cell and spatial gene regulatory atlas of plants under pathogen attack
 ![Project Banner](images/connections.png)

 > [!NOTE]
-> In this repository, we show how to reproduce the figures from our 2024 manuscript[^1].
-Additionally, we provide our data processing pipelines to create fully-processed Anndata objects containing all of the spatial data used to construct figures.
+> In this repository, we show how to reproduce the figures from our 2023 manuscript[^1].
+Additionally, we provide our data processing pipelines to create fully-processed Anndata and Seurat objects containing all of the single-cell and spatial data used to construct figures.

 ## Table of Contents